SamuelTallet/SketchUp-Material-Browser-Plugin/docs/README.md

 [Poly Haven](https://polyhaven.com) for providing high-quality PBR textures through their API, for free.

-On code side, this plugin relies on [Rubyzip](https://github.com/rubyzip/rubyzip), [Ruby backports](https://github.com/marcandre/backports), and [List.js](https://github.com/javve/list.js).
+This plugin relies on following libraries: [Rubyzip](https://github.com/rubyzip/rubyzip), [Ruby backports](https://github.com/marcandre/backports), and [List.js](https://github.com/javve/list.js).

-Heart icon is part of [Feather icons](https://www.iconfinder.com/iconsets/feather-5) from Iconfinder, and is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+Heart icon is part of [Feather icons](https://www.iconfinder.com/iconsets/feather-5), and is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

-Help icon was made by [graficon](https://www.iconfinder.com/graficon) from Iconfinder, and is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+Help icon was made by [graficon](https://www.iconfinder.com/graficon), and is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 Copyright